Yassa122/Eco-Pallets-project/README.md

 ### Prerequisites

 Before you begin, ensure you have met the following requirements:
-- Git
+- Git vscode extension
-- Node.js (recommended version: [insert version])
+- Node.js (no need to install it it's already there from previous projects)
-- npm or yarn (npm is distributed with Node.js - which means that when you download Node.js, you automatically get npm installed on your computer.)
+- npm (no need to install it it's already there from previous projects)

 ### Installation